wenwen-nini/Grocery-and-Meal-Planning-System-Project/README.md

 5. **Searching and Filter Functions** - Allows users to:
 - Search for items by name
 - Filter items by expiration timeframe (e.g., expiring this week)

+## NOTE
+*This project had minor issues and only runs on latest version of c++.
+It is a console-based program only without gui and database as this serve a foundation for practicing backend.*
+*It is optional for programmers to further enhance the system and solve the minor issues.*